stelic/limitload/doc/en/scripting.rst

  - the header
  - one or more zones
  - any amount of dialogues during the mission
- - a set of specific options or flags
+ - a set of specific attributes
  - three possible general dialogues on the stage, that is set outside of the mission action

 The first, more basic example, will cover only the header and single zone for the whole mission, which is the least amount of necessary content in order to make one mission and be able to start it.